awsautomation/dev-picluster/README.md

 * kibana - The is for the URL to Kibana to integrate the console inside PiCluster.

 * elasticsearch - The URL for your Elasticsearch server.

 * elasticsearch_index - The Elasticsearch index to use for PiCluster.

+* container_host_constraints - This section enables automatic container failover.
+Requires automatic_heartbeat,heartbeat_interval, and hb set for the container.

 ###### An example on the Docker folder layout:
 Based on the config snippet below, I have two container images that will be called "mysql" and "nginx" that will run on host 192.168.0.100.